wonhee3472/Mars_Web_Scraping/README.md

 <img src='https://www.bitou.net/wp-content/uploads/sites/3/2020/11/mission-to-mars_Header-1366x546.jpg'>

 ## Objective
-Build a web application that scrapes various websites for data related to the Mission to Mars and displays the following information in a single HTML page:
+Build a web application that scrapes various websites for data related to planet Mars and displays the following information in a single HTML page:
 * Latest News
 * Featured Image
 * Facts about the planet